kirkhu/WRO2025_FE-Fire-On-All-Cylinders/src/System_Platform_Software/README.md

       <div align=center>
 <table>
 <tr>
-<th>Connect Host - Connect the Jetson Orin Nano controller to the Ubuntu host machine via a USB cable..</th>
+<th>1.Connect Host - Connect the Jetson Orin Nano controller to the Ubuntu host machine via a USB cable..</th>
-<th>Confirm Connection - Verify that the Jetson Orin Nano is successfully connected and recognized by the SDK Manager.</th>
+<th>2.Confirm Connection - Verify that the Jetson Orin Nano is successfully connected and recognized by the SDK Manager.</th>
-<th>Select Dev Kit - Select the target Developer Kit in the interface.</th>
+<th>3.Select Dev Kit - Select the target Developer Kit in the interface.</th>
 </tr>
 <tr>
 <td><img src="./img/11.jpg" width=400 /></td>